-12/24 Feb: JAWBREAKER enters Afghanistan and prepares the way for U.S. military forces/Hezbollah, Hamas, ETA et. al versus Al-Qaeda.
+15/21Feb: JAWBREAKER enters Afghanistan and prepares the way for U.S. military forces/Hezbollah, Hamas, ETA et. al versus Al-Qaeda.
 Intelligence training gives Gary Schroen the tools the U.S. government needs to take on the Taliban government and Al-Qaeda in Afghanistan.
 CIA and other intelligence agencies prepare officers for situations like Afghanistan in which their skills are required.
 The global versus the specific terrorist organization limited to specific areas.
-The state sponsors of terrorist organizations.
+The state sponsors of terrorist organizations and the collection of intelligence on organization, structure and aid to terrorist organizations.
 The momentum for and against turning a terrorist organization into a political organization.
 What does history show when governments are confronted by terrorist organizations supporting a cause.